Sunbird-Knowlg/sunbird-content-player/README.md

    2. **AAR**

  		Run  `npm run build-aar sunbird`  which creates an aar file for the sunbird instance

         The AAR file will create in the below path.

-> PROJECT_FOLDER/player/platforms/android/build/outputs/aar/geniecanvas-BUILD_NUMBER-debug.aar
+        >PROJECT_FOLDER/player/platforms/android/build/outputs/aar/geniecanvas-BUILD_NUMBER-debug.aar

+   3. **Plugins Package**

+        Run  `npm run package-coreplugins -- --env.channel sunbird`  Which bundles all the coreplugins plugins and creates the `coreplugins.js` and `coreplugins.css`

+   4. **Test Cases**

+        Run  `npm run test` Which runs the player test cases.

 ## Any Issues ?